Polygamy in Afghanistan

-The Islamic Emirate of Afghanistan, which is governed under Sharia Law, allows for polygyny.
-Afghan men may take up to four wives, as Islam allows for such.
+The Islamic Emirate of Afghanistan, which is governed by Afghan law, allows for polygyny.
+Afghan men historically could take up to four wives, as Islam has allowed for such.
 A man must treat all of his wives equally; however, it has been reported that these regulations are rarely followed.
 While the Qur'an states that a man is allowed a maximum of four wives, there is an unspecified number of women allowed to be his 'concubines'.
 These women are considered unprotected and need a man as a guardian.

 Cultural reasons

 A common reason for a man to take another wife would be a woman's infertility.
 Due to the stigma placed on divorce in Afghan society, polygamous relationships are adopted to cope with differences between a husband and wife.
 Other reports have made it apparent that most Afghan women would rather be a man's third or fourth wife than remain single, even if she is abused or unfairly treated by her husband.
 It is more common for wealthy men to marry several wives.
 Practicing polygamous marriages allows men to acquire more land shares, property, wealth, and children.
 Polygamy is seen to be economically profitable and can increase societal influence for men.
 In northern Afghanistan, women who are skilled in weaving carpets and rugs are considered a resource to contributing to the family's income.
 It is common for older men to marry younger girls in polygamous marriages in Afghanistan.
 In the case of death, widowed women are forced to remarry.
 Men are obligated to marry the widow of a male family member.
 A widow who refuses to remarry an in-law faces the possibility of losing custody of their children.